Turn a ChatGPT conversation into a real, published MiniUp app.

 Turn the uploaded geospatial file into a polished interactive map app on MiniUp.

-Publish it and show me the page URL and data URL.
+Publish it and show me the final page and data links.

 - The page may rely on a browser file picker.

-- Uploaded data may only exist inside the chat session.
+- Uploaded data may only exist inside the conversation.

 - Relative file paths may break after deployment.